Veterinary Topics

 TPLO (Tibial Plateau Leveling Osteotomy)

-For most dogs, TPLO is the best solution as this repair has been shown to have the greatest return to function and the least amount of arthritis development later in life.
+For most dogs, TPLO is the best solution, as this repair has been shown to have the greatest return to function and the least amount of arthritis development later in life.
 Further, it is much more desirable in dogs with a severely sloped tibial plateau, such as often seen in large and giant breed dogs.

 Veterinary patients with cruciate injuries, just like human patients, will do much better with physical rehabilitation therapy.